lisa-lumos/Snowflake/05-using-snowflake.md

 ### Managing data
 The Databases area includes the following pages to drill down: Database, Schema, Table, View, Stage, Pipe, Stream, Task, Function, Procedure Details.

 Database Details page: edit db name, clone, drop db, transfer ownership of db, enable replication of db to another account.
 Create schema in this db.
-View, grand and revoke privileges on the db.
+View, grant and revoke privileges on the db.

+Schema Details page: edit schema name, clone, drop, transfer ownership of schema.
+Create objects in schema, and opens its template sql in a worksheet.
+View, grant and revoke privileges on the schema.

+Table Details page: view columns, data preview, copy history of both manual and pipe loads. edit table name, clone, drop, transfer ownership of table.
+View, grant and revoke privileges on the schema.
+See table definition.
+View, grant and revoke privileges on the table.

 ### Monitoring Activity